joecorcoran/corcoran.online/_posts/2015-08-01-conference-lineups.md

 [Eurucamp](http://eurucamp.org) is certainly the best conference I have ever attended in terms of diversity of speakers and attendees.
-The organisers work hard to foster an atmosphere of humility and inclusion.
+The organisers work hard to foster an atmosphere of friendship and inclusion.
 However, I want to add to Marta's talk by mentioning something small that has been bothering me about the way we discuss technology conferences in general.